BIAOXYZ/myNotes/programming_notes/programming_tools_and_libs/analysis/tools/mixed_performance/mixed_performance.md

 How to profile combined python and c code https://stackoverflow.com/questions/4051117/how-to-profile-combined-python-and-c-code

+Allow the linux perf profiler to see Python calls #96143 https://github.com/python/cpython/issues/96143

 # Palanteer

 Look into Palanteer and get an omniscient view of your program https://github.com/dfeneyrou/palanteer